 In recent years, multivariate spatial models have been proven to be an effective tool for analyzing spatially related multidimensional data arising from a common underlying spatial process.
 Currently, the Bayesian analysis is perhaps the only solution available in this framework where prior selection plays an important role in the inference.
-The present article contributes towards the development of Bayesian inferential methodology for hierarchical spatial multivariate generalized linear mixed models.
-The two main contributions of this article are the development of a shrinkage-type default prior and innovative computational techniques for the Gibbs sampling implementation.
+The present article contributes towards the development of Bayesian inferential methodology for multivariate generalized linear mixed models, in particular, multivariate conditional autoregressive (CAR) models.
+The two main contributions of this article are the development of a shrinkage-type default prior for the covariance matrices and innovative computational techniques for the Gibbs sampling implementation.
 The default prior elicitation is non-informative but results in a proper posterior on the related parameter spaces.
 This elicitation not only provides robust inference (with respect to prior choice), but also provides improved estimation.
 In the computational step, we have developed a transformation of the parameters that avoids sampling from restricted domains, thus providing more stability and efficiency in the Gibbs implementation.
 The methodology has been extended to the case of missing responses in the multi-dimensional setup.
 Both simulations and real examples are provided to validate and illustrate the proposed methodology.